 - 6.2 All applicants are encouraged to discuss future development proposals with the Council prior to submitting a planning application.
 Our development management team can advise on the general acceptability of proposals before they are submitted and explain what information is likely to be required to enable the determination of an application.
 Further information is contained in the Council's Planning Application Guidance Notes and a Planning Application Checklist.
-These are available on the Council's website10. - 6.3 Applicants are encouraged to involve the community early on their planning applications.
+These are available on the Council's website9. - 6.3 Applicants are encouraged to involve the community early on their planning applications.
 Early engagement with local people before a formal application will help to address issues early on may help to avoid unnecessary objections being made at a later stage.
+At times of Government restrictions relating to Covid-19, applicants are encouraged to discuss the approach with the case officer.